Harika-SVL/Azure_Devops/notes.md

 ### Dependecny Management

-* To develop any application , there will be lots of dependencies on other libraries / sdks(Software developmet kit)
+* To develop any application , there will be lots of dependencies on other libraries / SDKs(Software developmet kit)
-* Before building / packaging we need to download these dependencies
+* Before building / packaging we need to download these dependencies.
+Some of the common dependencies we use are :
     * nodejs -> npm
     * python -> pip
     * .net -> nuget